microsoft/ai-developer/Python/challenges/Challenge-02.md

 ## Description

-In this challenge, you will be provided with a starter application that will require you to complete the implementation of the chat feature using Semantic Kernel and the Azure AI Foundry GPT-4o model.
-The AI model will then respond with an answer or completion to the prompt.
-The application uses the Semantic Kernel framework to interact with the AI model.
-You will need to complete the implementation of the chat API to send the user's prompt to the AI model and return the response to the user.
+In this challenge, you will be working with a starter application that requires you to complete the implementation of the chat feature using Semantic Kernel and the Azure AI Foundry GPT-4o model.
+The application has the basic structure set up, and you'll need to implement key parts of the chat functionality to allow users to interact with the AI model.

 ## Prerequisites